ShinySyntax/LogisticM/readme.md

 The smart contract is split into multiple contracts deployed on the Ethereum blockchain to implement an upgradeability pattern.

+This also solves the problem of a big contract that can't stand in a block when deploying.

 The implemented pattern is inspired by <https://github.com/OpenZeppelin/openzeppelin-labs/tree/master/upgradeability_with_vtable> and <https://github.com/OpenZeppelin/openzeppelin-labs/tree/master/upgradeability_ownership>.

 There or three main contracts: